rngoodman/ANI-and-SNP-distances/README.md

 * point mutations over time
 * loss and gain of mobile genetic elements including plasmids
 * homologous recombination

+### The best methods for determining isolate relatedness

 [The combination of ANI % and SNP distances](https://rngoodman.github.io/ANI-and-SNP-distances/ANI_and_SNP_distance_matrices.html) provides more information about the differences between isolates, which can help answer the question about clonality more fully.
 However, to more confidently determine clonality, I would suggest further analyses including: